By Edy, Tech Expert & Blogger

 - Memory: The DL380 Gen10 Plus supports HPE DDR4 SmartMemory up to 8.1 TB RDIMM (4 TB per processor), 11.2 TB LRDIMM, and Intel® Optane™ Memory (5.6 TB per processor with 8x LRDIMM and 8x 512 GB Intel Optane).
 The DL380 Gen10 offers 1 to 24 DDR4 DIMMs (up to 12 per processor), 6 channels per CPU, up to 2666 MHz HPE Smart Memory (1.5TB max).

-- Persistent Memory: The Gen10 Plus supports Intel Optane Persistent Memory for HPE, while the Gen10 had no support for NVDIMMs or persistent memory at its initial release.
+- Persistent Memory: The Gen10 Plus supports Intel Optane Persistent Memory for HPE, while the Gen10 did not initially support NVDIMMs or persistent memory.

 - Storage: The Gen10 Plus has options for 8 or 12 LFF SAS/SATA/SSD drives and various configurations for SFF SAS/SATA/SSD, M.2 SATA SSD, and NVMe support.
 The Gen10 supports SATA: SFF dual flash adapter, 20 NVMe drives, and up to 19 LFF/30 SFF drives.